Evaluating Quasi-local Angular Momentum and Center-of-Mass at Null Infinity: The Center-of-Mass Frame

 Assuming positivity of the Bondi mass \eqref{BondiMass}, such that $\int_{S^2} m > 0$, and any $S$, solvability follows from an appropriate choice of $b_{j}$, which we leave implicit.
 In generating $X^{0(0)}$, $X^{0(-1)}$, and the $b_{j}$, the analysis of \eqref{firstOrder} and \eqref{secondOrder} allows us to solve for $\tau^{(0)}$ and $\tau^{(-1)}$ in \eqref{tauExpansion}.
 In principle, we could also solve the isometric embedding equation \eqref{IE} to the next order, obtaining the embedding term $X^{i(-2)}$.

 Determination of the $b_{i}$ is necessary in proper calculation of the terms appearing in the angular momentum calculation, though it turns out that such terms vanish after integration by parts.
-On the other hand, the calculation for quasi-local center-of-mass relies only upon the condition \eqref{zeroLinMom} allowing solvability and application of the linearized equation \eqref{firstOrder}.
+On the other hand, the calculation for quasi-local center-of-mass integral relies only upon the condition \eqref{zeroLinMom} allowing solvability and application of the linearized equation \eqref{firstOrder}.

-Solvability of higher-order terms appearing in the optimal isometric embedding equation \eqref{oiee} and the isometric embedding equation \eqref{IE} is accomplished in the work of Chen-Wang-Yau \cite{CWY2}; see Theorem 3.
-The authors show that, given the same assumption on the Bondi mass \eqref{BondiMass}, such that $\int_{S^2} m > 0$, it is possible to solve \eqref{oiee} and \eqref{IE} inductively with respect to embeddings $X_{r}$ and observers $T_{0,r} = A_{r}((1,0,0,0))$ expanding according to \eqref{embeddingExpansion}, \eqref{T0expansion}, and \eqref{boostExpansion}, adding lower order terms to the Lorentz transformations $A_{r}$ as necessary.
+Solvability of higher-order terms appearing in the optimal isometric embedding equation \eqref{oiee} and the isometric embedding equation \eqref{IE} is accomplished in the work of Chen-Wang-Yau \cite[Theorem 3]{CWY_null}.
+The authors show that, given the assumption $\int_{S^2} m > 0$, it is possible to solve \eqref{oiee} and \eqref{IE} inductively with respect to embeddings $X_{r}$ and observers $T_{0,r} = A_{r}((1,0,0,0))$ expanding according to \eqref{embeddingExpansion}, \eqref{T0expansion}, and \eqref{boostExpansion}, adding lower order terms to the Lorentz transformations $A_{r}$ as necessary.

 To summarize the section above, given our family of surfaces $\Sigma_{r}$ in a spacetime $(N, g)$ with mass aspect function $m$ satisfying

 the pairs $(X_r, T_{0,r})$, with embeddings $X_{r}$ and observers $T_{0,r}$ expanding as \eqref{embeddingExpansion} and \eqref{T0expansion}, respectively, satisfy the optimal isometric embedding equation \eqref{oiee} and isometric embedding equation \eqref{IE} at all orders.